kawikabader/backstage-microsite/website/blog/2020-06-30-how-to-enable-authentication-for-backstage-using-passport.md

 4. Add the provider to the backend.
 5. Add a frontend Auth Utility API.

-For full details, take a look at our [”Adding authentication providers” documentation](https://github.com/spotify/backstage/blob/master/docs/auth/add-auth-provider.md) and at the [excellent documentation](http://www.passportjs.org/docs/) provided by Passport.
+For full details, take a look at our [“Adding authentication providers” documentation](https://github.com/spotify/backstage/blob/master/docs/auth/add-auth-provider.md) and at the [excellent documentation](http://www.passportjs.org/docs/) provided by Passport.

 ## Interested in contributing to the next steps for authentication?
 We’re already thinking about a few other providers we’d like to add to Backstage.
 You can find those, and other authentication-related issues, in our repository by filtering with the [auth label](https://github.com/spotify/backstage/issues?q=is%3Aissue+is%3Aopen+label%3Aauth).